 “Hey Hill, could ya loan me some corn?
-I forgot my can a worms,” he whined.
+I forgot my worms,” he whined.

-“Why don’t you borrow some worms from Burger?”
+“Why don’t you borrow worms from Berger?”
 I asked.

 “No way.
-I only got a few.
-I’ll probly run out myself,” said Burger.
+I’ll probly run out myself,” countered Berger.

 It was always the same problem with Hoover.
 He needed lunch money, or hooks, or to copy your homework.
-Once, he even asked to borrow a pair of my underwear.
-I shudder to think why he needed to borrow them, but I refused his request.
-It was too creepy.
+Once, he asked to borrow a pair of underwear.
+I declined.

 I dumped a few ounces of corn in his mustard stained hand.

 I turned my back and waded into the stream.
-The sound of rushing water surrounded me.
-I glanced over my shoulder and the two of them were still standing there.
-Burger looked like a television show’s version of a slob.
-Everything was mismatched and poor fitting, including his body parts.
-A blank faced Hoover stood at his side, his pale acned face crowned by Brillo pad hair.
+Rushing water surrounded me.
+I glanced over my shoulder but the two still stood there.
+Berger looked like a television show version of a slob, everything mismatched and poor fitting, including body parts.
+The blank faced Hoover stood at his side, his pale acned face crowned by Brillo hair.

-“Hey, no offense, but I feel like fishing alone.
-You know, get a little peace of mind,” I said.
+“Hey, no offense, you know, get a little solitude,” I said.

-“Don’t worry.
-We’re goin’ further up stream ta where the good spots are,” said Burger.
+“Sure.
+We’re goin’ further up ta the good spots,” said Berger.

 I angled my first cast upstream.
 It drifted a few feet and became hopelessly snagged.
 I snapped the line and re-rigged.
 My mind began to churn, dredging up past humiliations on the sports field, and in romance.

-There was the time I played first base for Flunt’s Funeral Home in the local Babe Ruth Baseball League.
-With runners at first and third and two outs, our third baseman fielded a routine grounder and fired a throw in the dirt.
-I dropped down to block it, but the ball bounced wild and struck me square in the forehead.
-In a momentary daze, I grabbed the ball and threw it to deep right-center field, which allowed all three runners to score.
-The runs turned out to be decisive, and after the game, I received back slaps and sarcastic praise from our opponents.
+There was the time I played first base for Flint’s Funeral Home in the local little league.
+With runners at first and third, our third baseman fielded a routine grounder and fired a throw in the dirt.
+I dropped to block it, but the ball bounced wild and struck me square in the forehead.
+Briefly dazed, I grabbed the ball and threw to deep right-center field, allowing all three runners to score.
+These runs were decisive, and after the game, I received back slaps and sarcastic praise from our opponents.

-I slowly fished downstream, methodically drifting my bait through all likely spots.
-I felt sticky and quite miserable.
+I fished downstream, methodically drifting bait through promising spots.
+I felt sticky.
 The air had begun to smell of rain.

-“Hey Hill, ya doin’ any good?” a voice inquired from behind.
+“Hey Hill, ya doin’ any good?” a voice inquired.

-Because it belonged to Hoover, I ignored it.
+It belonged to Hoover.
 I heard him splash into the stream and noisily wade toward me.

-“Yeah, that’s what I figured.
-Burger won’t loan me no worms either,” he sadly said.
+“Right.
+Berger won’t loan me no worms,” he said.

 “No chance,” I said.

-Hoover’s head dropped, and he sadly waded back toward shore.
+"Sure.
+Okay."
+Hoover’s head dropped a notch and he waded back to shore.

-Hoover, wearing his broadest grin, eagerly waded back to me and snatched the lure from my hand.
+Hoover happily waded back and plucked the lure from my hand.